cmwaters/rook/readme.md

 ![](rook.jpeg)

 *This is still a work in progress.
-Not all features, notable the online part, is available*
+Not all features have been implemented (notably the multiplayer aspect)*

 ## Getting Started